Andrew-Helmer/pmj-cpp/README.md

 ## Sequence Properties and Convergence

-The PMJ(0,2) or pmj02 sample sequence has the property that any prefix of the samples are stratified on every elementary (0,2) interval.
+The PMJ(0,2) or pmj02 sample sequence has the property that any prefix of the samples are stratified on every elementary base-2 2D elementary interval.
+For example, for 16 samples, these sequences are always stratified on the 16x1, 8x2, 4x4, 2x8, and 1x16 grids.

 <p align="center">
 <img src='https://github.com/Andrew-Helmer/pmj-cpp/blob/master/docs/pmj02_intervals.svg'>